-6 The i-rule is assumed in light of the duplicator W (:= $\lambda F \lambda x.F(x)(x)$) in Combinatory Categorial Grammar.
-Szabolcsi (1992) takes this duplicator to be the lexicon of a reflexive pronoun like herself; Shan & Barker (2006) and Charlow (To appear) build the duplicator into a binding rule that applies to quantificational binders.
+6 The i-rule draws on the duplicator W (:= $\lambda F \lambda x.F(x)(x)$) in Combinatory Categorial Grammar.
+Szabolcsi (1992) takes W to be the lexicon of a reflexive pronoun; Shan & Barker (2006) and Charlow (To appear) build the W-combinator into a binding rule that applies to quantificational binders.